 This is a legal requirement on any property that you want to sell.
 An EPC shows the efficiency and environmental impact of your property.
 It is rated on a scale, showing the current rating and the potential rating.
 Vendors need to be aware as from April 2019 any property below an F cannot be rented out so this would make some properties not available to investors.

 We do a huge amount of marketing both within and beyond the office to ensure that your property is seen by thousands of prospective purchasers.
 We would strongly advise any prospective client to check online so that you can see for yourself just how our agency operates and performs .

-Our website, www.julietwist.co.uk, generates an enormous amount of traffic and as we specialise in selling apartments, you can be confident that your property is being seen by your target market.
+Our website, www.julietwist.co.uk, and social media platforms generates an enormous amount of traffic and as we specialise in selling apartments, you can be confident that your property is being seen by your target market.
 Marketing is not just left to the web, of course – we believe in a personal approach and will pick up the phone, keeping our vendors and purchasers updated and building strong business relationships.

 Our team is always happy to arrange face-to-face meetings, keeping everyone up to speed with the selling process.

 The Manchester market generally favours accompanied viewings, a system with distinct advantages.
 Where a prospective buyer might be uncomfortable telling a vendor their true opinion, they will be honest with us, telling us what they don’t like as well as what they do!
 This vital information helps us to work with vendors and turn negative comments into positive ones.

 There are many factors to consider before agreeing the sale.